savashn/ecewo/docs/examples/using_cbor.md

 This command will generate a `hello_world.cbor` binary in the root directory.

 Now we need to read the inside of it.
 Cut that generated binary file, create a new folder outside of our project and paste it there.
-The new folder is for testing our CBOR binaries and they shouldn't be in the same directory with our Ecewo project.
+The new folder is for testing our CBOR binaries and they shouldn't be in the same directory with our ecewo project.

 Run `pip install cbor2` and create a Python file: